kaeff/presentations/README.md

-## reveal.rb
+# reveal.rb

 Presentations using reveal.js, preprocessing using rake-pipeline.

+## Cloning

+This repository bundles the latest reveal.js as a git submodule.
+After a fresh clone, you need to checkout reveal.js using

+    git submodule init
+    git submodule update

 ## Usage

-Add your reveal.js presentations to the source dir.
+Add your reveal.js presentations to the `source` dir.
 Append '.haml' to the name for preprocessing.

+Put static files in the `public` folder, e.g. images.

-To write out everything to the build directory:
+To write out everything to the `build` directory:

     bundle exec rakep build

 To run locally:

     bundle exec rakep server

 To update reveal.js:

-  git submodule update
+    git pull --recurse-submodules